-If you're an experienced driver, but you passed your driving test a long time ago and aren't quite as familiar with the old and new rules of the road as you used to be, our blog is sure to answer many of your questions about driving in Switzerland.
+If you passed your driving test a long time ago and aren't quite as familiar with the old and new rules of the road as you used to be, our blog is sure to answer many of your questions about driving in Switzerland.

 The shoulder, also known as the emergency lane, is for emergency use only.
 If there's no emergency, you're only allowed to stop at signposted parking lots and rest areas.